HomeArticle

 Long before SpaceX's risk disclosure, technology giants had already heavily invested in the nuclear energy track.

 In 2025, several significant financing events occurred one after another.
-For example, Commonwealth Fusion Systems completed a financing of over $863 million, attracting participation from NVIDIA, Google, and Bill Gates.
-Helion Energy also received approximately $400 million in financing in 2025.
+For example, Commonwealth Fusion Systems completed a financing of over $863 million, attracting participation from NVIDIA, Google, Bill Gates, etc. Helion Energy also received approximately $400 million in financing in 2025.
 Behind it, there were continuous investments from long - term investors such as Sam Altman, and it also attracted new - round capital such as SoftBank and Lightspeed.

 At the beginning of 2026, Meta signed three large - scale nuclear power agreements in a short period, with a total scale of approximately 6.6 gigawatts, becoming one of the most aggressive nuclear energy buyers among global enterprises.
 What it locked in is the mature and available nuclear fission power.